Countries with the highest water waste:

 Water is one of the most important substances on the planet.
 Every living being needs it to survive.
 We drink it, use it to produce food and use it for hygiene purposes.
 Sadly, though, one-sixth of the people in the world don’t have adequate access to clean water and every day 2 million tons of sewage and industrial and agricultural waste are discharged into the world’s water.
 In fact, over 20% of freshwater fish species are now endangered or extinct, which is due in large part to the pollution of our freshwater supply.

 The reason for this isn’t so much that there isn’t enough water as it is an issue of management and distribution.
 While people in some areas struggle to find enough, other regions end up wasting substantial amounts of water.
 Let’s take a look at some water waste stats around the world and which countries have areas where they can improve in their wastewater technology and management.

 Which Countries Use the Most Water?

 Many of the countries with the largest populations also top the list of nations that use the most water.
 China, India, the United States and Brazil used the most, and they’re the first, second, third and fifth-most populous countries.
 Other countries that have high water usage include Russia and Mexico.

 The amount of water used per person in each country, though, varies significantly.
 Per capita, the United States used the most water at 2,842 cubic meters per annum.
 People in India use about 1,089 cubic meters, while the global average is 1,385.

 Countries that have abundant water supplies tend to use more than others.
-Most parts of the United States, for example, have reliable resources of fresh water.
-The United Kingdom, however, has a much smaller supply, causing them conserve more.
+Most parts of the United States, for example, have reliable resources of freshwater.
+The United Kingdom, however, has a much smaller supply, causing them to conserve more.
 In the UK, the average person uses 39 gallons per day compared to the American’s 110 gallons.

 Across Europe, water use varies rather widely.
 Iceland, Macedonia and Greece have some of the highest residential water use, while Norway, the Netherlands, Belgium and Switzerland use large amounts for industrial purposes.